OpenframeProject/Openframe-Docs/README.md

 `npm run deploy`

-This builds the docs, creates a commit on the `master` branch and pushes it into `gh-pages` branch.
+This builds the docs, creates a commit with the content of the `build` folder on the `gh-pages` branch.
 The changes are then available at https://docs.openframe.io/.

 ## Build